 Most artworks of the period are related to aspects of devotion – churches, votive paintings, sculptures and reliquaries.
 Various expressions of devotion are found in folk art – not only in various votive artefacts, but also in the music, ceremonial culture or literature.
 The veneration of various saints and devotional festivities has also influenced some parts of the Christian calendar.
 Small votive buildings, such as Calvary chapels complete the landscape with parish or pilgrimage churches, monasteries, castles, cities or villages, all of which are employed to spread the idea of Divine Mercy.

-High altar for St. Peter’s Cathedral in Bologna
+High altar for San Pietro Cathedral of Bologna

 1753- post 1756